 We can see construction / crane workers where they use their phones for short distance communication because they want to communicate while instruments in their hands instead of pressing a button while speaking.

 Walkie Talkie FM Transmitter circuit:

 A FM transmitter cannot be simpler than this and very stable at the same time.
 The circuit is constructed around only one transistor and few passive components.
 Let’s explore the circuit now.

-The microphone is connected to 10K resistor and ground; this provides the biasing for the microphone.
-Between microphone and 10K resistor the audio is taken out via 10uF capacitor.
-The capacitor allows only AC / voice signals to pass through and blocks DC signal that may enter the base terminal of the transistor.
+The microphone is connected to a 10K resistor and ground; this provides proper biasing for the microphone.
+Between the microphone and 10K resistor the audio signal is taken out via 10uF capacitor.
+The capacitor allows only AC components of the signal (voice signal) to pass through and blocks DC signal that may enter the base terminal of the transistor.
 A 4.7K resistor is connected in series with the 10uF capacitor to prevent excess current reaching the base of the transistor.

-Two resistors 15K and 4.7K acts like voltage divider across the base terminal which provides proper biasing to the transistor and keep the transistor in active mode where a transistor acts like an amplifier.
+The two resistors: 15K and 4.7K acts like voltage divider across the base terminal which provides proper biasing to the transistor and keeps the transistor in active mode where a transistor acts like an amplifier.

 You can see a 0.1uF capacitor connected parallel to 4.7K resistor this is called bypass capacitor.
 This will bypass or simply pass the high frequency noise that may emerge from microphone to ground, preventing noise being transmitted.

 You can spot a 47 ohm connected to emitter terminal, this provides stability to the transistor and prevent excess current passing from collector to emitter while transmitting.
 Another bypass capacitor is connected across the collector and emitter terminals, this will pass any unwanted high frequency signal generated by LC circuit to ground thus provides a clean transmission.